i2Nav-WHU/Wheel-INS/README.md

 - Configure CMake: type and click "CMake: Configure" in the Command Palette.
 - Compile Project: type and click "CMake: Build" in the Command Palette.

-Once a execuble file **Wheel-INS.exe** is generated, the compilation is done.
-Then, you can run it via the terminal in VSCode as following:
+Once an executable file **Wheel-INS.exe** is generated, the compilation is done.
+Then, you can run it via the terminal in VSCode as follows:

 ```shell
 .\bin\Release\Wheel-INS.exe config/robot.yaml